Windows 10 In-Place Feature Update

 What happens if I don’t perform the upgrade?

 At the end of that four week optional upgrade period any computers that have not yet been updated will be upgraded automatically.

 Will this erase my hard drive or will I lose my data?

-You will see the message above.
-Please if you experience this, plug in the AC Adapter to the system and then select continue.
+If you did not have a power cord plugged in, please plug in the power cord then select continue.
 If you want to exit this screen you can also select continue and the upgrade will end.
-You can repeat the upgrade process at a time when you have the AC adapter plugged into the system.
+You can repeat the upgrade process at a time when you have power plugged into the system.

-You will see the message above.
-Please, if you experience this, select Exit and the upgrade will end.
-You can re-attempt the update again once you have enough storage available for the upgrade to run.
-Make sure you prepare your system for upgrade by removing large files from your hard drive until there is at least 20GB of free space available.
-Call or email Tech Support for assistance creating free space on your computer.
-Remember to empty your trash when freeing up space!
+If you do not have 20GB of free disk space, please select Exit to end the upgrade process.
+You can retry the update once you have at least 20GB (20 gigs) of free space.
+Make sure you prepare your system for upgrade by removing large files from your hard drive.
+Call or email Tech Support for assistance.
+Remember to check your downloads folder and empty your computer's recycle bin when freeing up space!

 If I have issues with my computer, will this update fix them?

-- If your upgrade doesn't work or you have other questions about the upgrade you can email AskTech@winona.edu or call TSC Phone Support at 507-457-5240.
+- If your upgrade doesn't work or you have other questions about the upgrade you can email AskTech@winona.edu or call Phone Support at 507-457-5240.